gatsbyjs/gatsby/docs/docs/importing-media-content.md

 [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL), on the other hand, creates a 3-dimensional space in a web environment using the `<canvas>` element.
 Libraries like [Three.js](https://threejs.org/) are often used to enable WebGL experiences in React apps.

-Using canvas and/or WebGL may require modifying your Webpack config.
+> Using canvas and/or WebGL may require modifying your Webpack config.
 Do you have experience with making this work in your Gatsby site?
 Contribute to the docs by adding more details to this page.

----

-This is a stub.
-Help our community expand it.

-Please use the [Gatsby Style Guide](/contributing/gatsby-style-guide/) to ensure your pull request gets accepted.